emqx/emqx-docs/en_US/security/authz/mysql.md

 # MySQL

-This authorizer implements ACL checks through matching pub/sub requests against lists of rules stored in the MySQL database.
+This authorizer implements authorization checks through matching pub/sub requests against lists of rules stored in the MySQL database.

 MySQL authorizer supports almost any storage schema.
 It is up to the user to decide how to store acl rules